 What to Bring to Disneyland?

 Always pre-purchase your tickets on the web first so you can skip the long lines outside the parks and go straight in!
-I recommend Get Away Today for Disney Park tickets.
+I recommend my partner Get Away Today for Disney Park tickets.
 You’ll save a few dollars and save time standing in line at the gate.
 They are even offering my readers a vacation discount as well as vacation layaway!

 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).